 You are done!
 Check mount point new size in

 bdf (HPUX) or

 df -h (Linux) output.
-Note that we havnt stopped access of apps/users to the mount point in question.
-This means, entire operation was done online without any downtime or impacting users.
+Note that we haven’t stopped access to apps/users to the mount point in question.
+This means the entire operation was done online without any downtime or impacting users.